touying-typ/touying/src/core.typ

 ///
 /// Fletcher: `#let fletcher-diagram = touying-reducer.with(reduce: fletcher.diagram, cover: fletcher.hide)`
 ///
-/// - `reduce` is the reduce function that will be called.
-It is usually a function that receives an array of content and returns a content it painted.
+/// - reduce (function): The reduce function that will be called.
+It is usually a function that receives an array of content and returns the content it painted.
 Just like the `cetz.canvas` or `fletcher.diagram` function.
 ///
-/// - `cover` is the cover function that will be called when some content is hidden.
-It is usually a function that receives an the argument of the content that will be hidden.
+/// - cover (function): The cover function that will be called when some content is hidden.
+It is usually a function that receives the argument of the content that will be hidden.
 Just like the `cetz.draw.hide` or `fletcher.hide` function.
 ///
-/// - `..args` is the arguments of the reducer function.
+/// - args (array): The arguments of the reducer function.
+///
+/// -> content
 #let touying-reducer(reduce: arr => arr.sum(), cover: arr => none, ..args) = utils.label-it(
   metadata((
     kind: "touying-reducer",